Asamoah Gyan: International career

 He announced his retirement from international football on 20 May 2019, a month to the 2019 Africa Cup of Nations.
 However, a day later Gyan reversed his decision following a discussion with the president of Ghana, Nana Addo Dankwa Akufo-Addo.
-In early August of 2022 Gyan released a statement that he was training to get back to full fitness to play in the 2022 World Cup in Qatar.
+In early August 2022 Gyan released a statement that he was training to get back to full fitness to play in the 2022 World Cup in Qatar.
 Gyan was not part of the 26 man squad selected to represent Ghana in the World Cup 2022 and since then has been an ample supporter of the Black Stars and has been leading fan festivals and ceremonies.
+Gyan retired as Ghana's all-time leading goal scorer, amassing a total of 51 goals in 109 appearances for his country.
+He also retires holding the record for the highest number of goals scored by any African player in the history of the World Cup, with a tally of six goals.

 Outside football

 Boxing promotion

 In June 2012, Gyan turned his attention towards boxing promotion and announced he would put on his debut boxing show in Ghana.
-On 6 July, Asamoah Gyan stated:
+On 6 July 2012, Asamoah Gyan stated:

 In February 2021, a contract between Baby Jet Promotions and Emmanuel Tagoe who was the only boxer in the promotion's fold was terminated.
 The contract was for a period spanning October 2018 to November 2021.